Skip to main content

 Research suggests that for online students to stay motivated, they need to believe that they have the capacity to succeed (that is, possess competence) and that their education is relevant to their goals for personal or professional growth.

-By giving concrete examples and linking theory to practice, teachers ensure the relatedness of their course, which has a long-term positive impact on motivation.
+By giving concrete examples and linking theory to practice, teachers ensure the relatedness of their course, which is an important factor in improving student engagement and has a long-term positive impact on motivation.

 7. Improve student autonomy